Lincoln Cathedral: In literature

-In Letitia Elizabeth Landon' s poetical illustration Lincoln Cathedral to a painting by Thomas Allom, she remarks on the derivation of Gothic tracery from 'the arches of the old oak trees'.
+In Letitia Elizabeth Landon's poetical illustration Lincoln Cathedral to a painting by Thomas Allom, she remarks on the derivation of Gothic tracery from "the arches of the old oak trees".
 This was published in Fisher's Drawing Room Scrap Book, 1837.

 In media

 The cathedral was used for the filming of The Da Vinci Code (based on the book of the same name).
 Filming took place mainly within the cloisters, and chapter house, of the cathedral, and remained a closed set.
 The cathedral took on the role of Westminster Abbey, as the abbey had refused to permit filming.
 Although there was protest at the filming, the filming was completed by the end of August 2005.
 To make the Lincoln chapter house appear similar to the Westminster chapter house, murals were painted on a special layer over the existing wall, and elsewhere polystyrene replicas of Isaac Newton's tomb and other abbey monuments were set up.
 For a time these murals and replicas remained in the chapter house, as part of a Da Vinci Code exhibit for visitors, but in January 2008 they were all sold off in an auction to raise money for the cathedral.

 The cathedral also doubled as Westminster Abbey for the film Young Victoria, filmed in September 2007, and did again in June 2018 for the Netflix Shakespeare film The King.

+During 2022 the cathedral was also one of the locations for the 2023 Ridley Scott film Napoleon, in which it serves both as Notre-Dame Cathedral for the coronation scene and Milan Cathedral in a sequence shown within the extended director's cut of the film.

+The cathedral is LCR FM's transmitter site.